-The biggest advantage of taking the taxi is of course the flexibility.
+The biggest advantage of taking a taxi is, of course, flexibility.
 It is also one of the fastest ways to get to Reykjavik.
-However, you get the same benefits with a private transfer as well and there at least you know what you pay (see below for more information).
+However, you get the same benefits with a private transfer as well, and there at least you know what you pay (see below for more information).

 At the moment, Uber is illegal in Iceland, so you cannot take an Uber from Keflavik airport to Reykjavik.